Home Blog Organizational change management: Leading change effectively

 4. Unplanned Change

 Leaders need to expect the unexpected.
-While of course they can’t be expected to have an instant response for every possibility, it’s good to be prepared for key likely events.
+While of course they can’t be expected to have an instant response for every possibility, it’s good to be prepared for key likely future events.
 The quick transition to remote work at the beginning of the COVID-19 pandemic is a recent excellent example of when leaders were faced with unplanned change management.

-Change management might also be categorized into groups like adaptive change management (small, incremental changes that are usually internal) or transformational change management (for bigger shifts like a change in mission or combination of changes like an organizational restructure and merger that requires a culture shift).
+Change management might also be categorized into groups like adaptive change management (small, incremental changes that are usually internal) or transformational change management (for bigger shifts like a change in the workplace culture or mission or combination of changes like an organizational restructure and merger that requires a culture shift).
 Some scholars also differentiate between remedial change which is considered to be in response to a problem versus a general improvement or natural change like people leaving and joining the organization.

 Business leaders have an important role in change management.
 They may be involved in planning and strategizing on the transition itself or at a minimum they need to keep their team of reports up-to-speed on all the ways the change will affect their roles and responsibilities.
 It’s also important that leaders know how biases and perspectives will affect their approach to an organizational shakeup.

-Kalin Kolev, MBA, Ph.D., Assistant Professor of Management at Marquette published a study looking at how key structural attributes of the top management team—tenure and gender diversity, size, and pay disparity—affect how top executives collaborate and enact organizational change.
+Kalin Kolev, MBA, Ph.D., Associate Professor of Management at Marquette published a study looking at how key structural attributes of the top management team—tenure and gender diversity, size, and pay disparity—affect how top executives collaborate and enact organizational change.
 Kolev’s findings show that a greater level of tenure diversity, smaller top management teams, and smaller disparity in pay among team members can present a management team with a greater variety of options and help them to make decisions that may be risky but ultimately have high potential for success.4 All members of a team leading a change management effort, need to keep in mind how their background (years of experience, familiarity with the organization, seniority and more) might affect their perspective of the change and should try to empathize with other employees and understand their perspectives.

 Read more about Dr. Kolev’s research at the Marquette Business Blog.

-Strategies for managers faced with organizational change
+Strategies for managers faced with change management

-• Communicate early and often about “what’s in it for me?” from a variety of stakeholder perspectives
+• Communicate early and often about “what’s in it for me?” from a variety of stakeholder perspectives.

 • Anticipate resistance to change and try to get ahead of questions or concerns